coopcycle/coopcycle-docs/docs/_admin/restaurants/_includes/settlement.md

 ### Selecting `Yes`

 Selecting `yes` will allow you to use a custom delivery pricing.
-This fee can be configured [here](/en/admin/deliveries/pricing/).
+This can be configured [here](/en/admin/deliveries/pricing/).

-After you've configured the pricing use the dropdown menu, *making sure to select the same pricing* under both **Amount charged by the platform** and **Amount paid by the customer**.
+After you've configured the pricing use the dropdown menu to select it. *Make sure to select the same pricing* under both **Amount charged by the platform** and **Amount paid by the customer**.